Health

 Does acupressure work for migraines?

-There is considerable anecdotal evidence that acupressure works for migraines.
+Some people report that acupressure works for them, helping provide relief of migraine symptoms.
 However, only a few large studies have been conducted in the U.S. in recent years.

 Acupuncture has been more widely studied.
 A systematic review of studies conducted in 2020 found that acupuncture was slightly more effective than medications for preventing migraines and was much less likely to cause side effects.
 The National Center for Complementary and Integrative Health (NCCIH) reports that at this time there is moderate-quality evidence that acupuncture may reduce the frequency of migraines.